magfest/ubersystem/README.md

 This is the webapp that MAGFest uses to track things like registration, events, staffers, groups, dealers, jobs, game checkouts, etc.

-If you want to run a development server to play around with it, there are two supporter approachs: running it locally and running on Heroku.
+If you want to run a development server to play around with it, there are two supporter approachs: running it locally and running on Vagrant.

 Setting Up a Local Dev Environment